diggydigsdata/diggydigsdata.github.io/README.md

-# quarto-tip-a-day

-Using Mine Çetinkaya-Rundel's nice Quarto Tip a Day blog as well as Data Science in a Box (which she also contributes to) as inspiration for the build of this Quarto portfolio site, which I had previously built with Jekyll.
+Turning my Jekyll site into a Quarto one.
+Took inspiration form Mine Çetinkaya-Rundel's nice grid layout Quarto Tip a Day blog as well as Data Science in a Box (which she also contributes to).